The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 The first InterCity service from the station was started in 1966.

-A Station Regeneration Programme was executed between 1999 and 2000 to refurbish the train sheds.
+A Station Regeneration Programme was carried out between 1999 and 2000 to refurbish the train sheds.

 Location and layout